KrellKrypto/KrellKrypto/README.md

 I am a highly driven cyber security professional specializing in web application penetration testing.
-I have many highly regarded industry cerfications such as the CCNP security CompTIA CASP+ and Off sec OSCP.
-I am currently hard at work towards my OSWE and hope to add that to the collection soon.
+I hold many highly regarded industry certifications Ranging from the Cisco CCNP and CompTIA Casp to the Offsec OSCP and OSWE.

-I am the current leader of the Wilmington NC OWASP chapter.
-If you are in the southeast NC area I would love to have you join the chapter as we work each day towards making a more secure internet.

 I am also a competitive hacker primarily using the Hack the Box platform currently ranked around 650.
 You can check out my profile here: https://app.hackthebox.com/profile/904224.